Ravicha2/Tendor-Project/docs/adr/0001-evaluation-design.md

 Composite of three dimensions:

-- **Recall gain**: count of valid signals found by improved parser that baseline missed (confirmed against manual golden sample)
+- **Signal count**: raw signals extracted per arm per document, with confidence-tier breakdown
-- **Field accuracy**: for signals both parsers find, correctness of budget_value, asset_or_location, and category
+- **Sampled precision**: stratified random sample of ~30 signals (1 per confidence tier per document per arm), each judged actionable or noise.
+Precision is fraction of actionable signals in the sample.
-- **Table-specific recovery**: signals that exist only in table content, which baseline mangles
+- **Field accuracy**: for matching signals across arms, correctness of budget_value, asset_or_location, and category

-Not just raw signal count, which can be inflated by loose extraction.
+No golden dataset.
+Annotating procurement signals requires domain expertise the author lacks.
+Sampled precision is a pragmatic substitute: it measures whether extracted signals are real procurement opportunities without requiring exhaustive ground truth.

 ### 2. Baseline arm: Docling standard pipeline, no OCR, no vision